roissyahf/loan-approval-deploy/README.md

 # 🏦 Loan Approval Prediction App

 A ML application that predicts loan approval using a trained machine learning model.
-It utilizes a Flask API for model inference and HEROKU app for quick and simple deployment.
+It utilizes a Flask API for model inference and Google Cloud Platform (Artifacts Registry, Cloud Run) for production deployment.

 ---